top of page

 The verb 'deviate' has its etymological roots in Latin.
 It is derived from the Latin word 'deviare,' which combines 'de,' meaning 'from' or 'away from,' and 'via,' meaning 'road' or 'path.'
 Therefore, 'deviate' literally means 'to turn away from the path.'
 In English, 'deviate' is used to describe the act of departing or diverging from a standard, path, course, or established norm.
 It signifies a departure from the expected or prescribed route, direction, or behavior.
 'Deviate' can apply to various contexts, from physical paths and routes to abstract concepts and behaviors.
 It implies a shift or departure from the usual or customary, often suggesting a deviation that may be unexpected, unconventional, or non-conforming.

-Quiz: Find the meaning of deviate
+Quiz: Find the meaning of the verb deviate:

 Try Again!